Man Utd set to finalise signing of Barcelona wonderkid Marc Jurado | Goal.com

 United announced their academy intake for next season last month and that included the arrival of Logan Pye and Joe Hugill, who were previously at Sunderland, and Radek Vitek from Sigma Oloumouc.

-Left-back Alvaro Fernandes, who similarly to Jurdao has already posted a goodbye message on his Instagram page, is also expected to join having agreed to leave Real Madrid earlier in the summer.
+Left-back Alvaro Fernande\, who similarly to Jurdao has already posted a goodbye message on his Instagram page, is also expected to join having agreed to leave Real Madrid earlier in the summer.

 Like Jurado, he is awaiting the finalisation of international clearance which should be completed imminently, and he will also have to quarantine for 14 days.